armbian/documentation/docs/index.md

 ## Which hardware is supported?

-Armbian supports many different single board computers (SBCs).
-But noch each model receives the same amount of support and maintenance.
+Armbian distributes stable images for many different single board computers (SBCs).
+But not each model receives the same amount of support and maintenance.
 This might be due to lack of man-power, lack of support by the manufacturer, etc. We have therefore a system that shows the support status for each board:

 [Platinum Support](https://www.armbian.com/download/?device_support=Platinum%20support){ .md-button .md-button--primary }